Culture of Qatar: Visual arts

-The modern Qatari art movement emerged in the mid-20th century, facilitated by the newfound wealth from oil exports and subsequent societal modernization.
-Traditionally, Islamic culture's aversion to depicting sentient beings limited the role of paintings in Qatari society, favoring instead art forms such as calligraphy, architecture, and textiles.
-However, in the 1950s and 1960s, the Qatari art scene saw significant development, initially overseen by the Ministry of Education and later supported by increased government funding.
-Artists such as Jassim Zaini, Yousef Ahmad, Salman Al Malik, Faraj Daham and Ali Hassan pioneered the transition from traditional to global styles.
-Institutions like the Qatari Fine Arts Society, established in 1980, and the National Council for Culture, Arts, and Heritage, established in 1998, further propelled the growth of the modern art scene in the country.
+The modern Qatari art movement emerged in the mid-20th century, largely in part due to the increased prosperity from oil exports.
+Traditionally, Islamic culture's aversion to depicting sentient beings restricted the advancement of the visual arts, with Qataris instead favoring art forms such as calligraphy, architecture, and textiles.
+However, in the 1950s and 1960, the government, particularly the Ministry of Education increased funding and support to the visual arts, including artists such as Jassim Zaini, Yousef Ahmad, Salman Al Malik, Faraj Daham and Ali Hassan.
+Institutions like the Qatari Fine Arts Society, established in 1980, and the National Council for Culture, Arts, and Heritage, established in 1998, further reinforced the modern art scene.